zhangyi733/app-service-rag-openai-ai-search-python/sample-docs/contoso-support.md

 ## Overview

-This document outlines the support services offered by Contoso Electronics to our customers.
+This document outlines the support services offered by Contoso, Ltd. to our customers.
 We are committed to providing exceptional customer service and technical support for all our products.

 ## Support Channels